tumuyan/RealSR-NCNN-Android/README.md

 Download: Github [Release](https://github.com/tumuyan/RealSR-NCNN-Android/releases)

 This repository contains 3 project:
-1. RealSR-NCNN-Android-CLI can build programs that can be used by the console (for example, Termux) for Android.It contains 6 models (Anime4k, RealSR, SRMD, SRMD, Waifu2x and Resize)
+1. RealSR-NCNN-Android-CLI can build programs that can be used by the console (for example, Termux) for Android.It contains 6 modules (Anime4k, RealSR, RealCUGAN, SRMD, Waifu2x and Resize)
   - The RealSR program could use realsr models and real-esrgan models.
   - The Resize program contains classical interpolation mode `nearest` `bilinear` `bicubic` and `avir` `lancir`.
 2. RealSR-NCNN-Android-GUI can build a APK (has a GUI and easy to use).
 Actually it is a shell for the programs build from RealSR-NCNN-Android-CLI.